Cole Sprouse Served Up Some Truth About Why He Is Keeping His Dating Life Private

 Take Cole Sprouse and Lili Reinhart, for example.
 The two are co-stars on Riverdale and have been spending a lot of time together off-set.
 Between their outings together and social media presence on each other's feeds, their relationship has raised speculation about whether the two are romantic.
 Yet, despite this, neither actor has confirmed any rumors.

-When asked directly about their relationship in a recent interview with People, Sprouse had this to say: "Whether you dismiss those rumors or whether you encourage those rumors, it’s giving people who are in my opinion are a bit entitled to your personal life more power, and you have to have spaces for reverence in the industry," he said.
+When asked directly about their relationship in a recent interview with People, Sprouse had this to say: "Whether you dismiss those rumours or whether you encourage those rumours, it’s giving people who are in my opinion are a bit entitled to your personal life more power, and you have to have spaces for reverence in the industry," he said.

 Advertisement